Understanding the Regions in Tonga(c) tongapocketguide.com

 Tongatapu, ‘Eua, Ha’apai, Vava’u and The Niuas: what does it all mean?!
 When planning a trip to Tonga, getting your head around the 170 islands split into five different groups can be a little dizzying.
-We simply layout where the island groups are in Tonga and briefly describe what they have to offer visitors in this guide to understanding the regions in Tonga.
+We simply lay out where the island groups are in Tonga and briefly describe what they have to offer visitors in this guide to the regions and island groups in Tonga.

 To make a quick overview of each region in Tonga in brief, here’s how we would describe them in one sentence…

-• Tongatapu – Tonga’s “mainland” and home to the royalty and history
+1. Tongatapu – Tonga’s “mainland” and home to royalty and history

 Tongatapu